freifunk-bielefeld/firmware-selector/README.md

 Features:

-- scrapes HTML file listings of vanilla OpenWrt/LEDE images
+- can scrape HTML file listings or read a JSON API (array of image path strings)
 - English and German translations available
 - supports stable, beta and experimental image selection